gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 ## What does it mean?

-What MySQL is complaining about here is this: you grouped lines by `c.user_id`, but problem is, there are more than one result to be retrieved for the `c.id` column, since you didn't use any aggregators, as `min(c.id)` for instance, it doesn't know which result to bring.
+What MySQL is complaining about here is this: you grouped rows by `c.user_id`, but problem is, there are more than one result to be retrieved for the `c.id` column, since you didn't use any aggregators, as `min(c.id)` for instance, it doesn't know which result to bring.

 On previous versions MySQL would solve this "magically".
 This is not MySQL being temperamental with you, it is them implementing SQL92 and SQL99 specifications to the database.
 To rely on results brought in the previous versions of that query is not smart.
-That result is unpredicable and totally arbitrary.
+That result is unpredictable and totally arbitrary.

 From the [5.6](http://dev.mysql.com/doc/refman/5.6/en/group-by-handling.html) documentation: